 7.)
 I was invited to be part of a design team for SJS and have now lived through 3 product launches.

 9.)
 Officiated 2 elections.

-Before marching to the capital, those rallying were invited to sign making, artistic performances and policy discussions.
+Before marching to the capital, those rallying were invited to make signs, observe artistic performances and participate in policy discussions.
 My team took the opportunity to learn more about:

 - Coerced Reproduction